sergiy79/codecombat/Dev-Setup:-Linux.md

 export LANG=en_US.UTF-8
 export LC_ALL=en_US.UTF-8
 ```
-If you see a white screen only, check to see if the first line of app.css is `ERROR: Cannot load compass.`.
+If you only see a white screen, check to see if the first line of app.css is `ERROR: Cannot load compass`.
 If so, try either uninstalling compass (`gem uninstall compass`) or re-installing it if you actually need it (`gem install compass --pre`).

 ###Complex Linux Installation